Instructional Design

 What an instructional designer typically doesn’t do, at least primarily: build the course in an authoring tool, record narration or produce video, write all the content from scratch, or run the LMS.

 The reason these activities are bundled into a single role is that they’re all design judgment calls.
-What should learners be able to do?
+What should learners be able to do at the end?
 What’s the right level of practice?
-What needs to be assessed and what doesn’t?
 Those decisions are interrelated, and splitting them across multiple people produces incoherent training.

 What skills make an instructional designer effective?